Lemon Law Arbitration Program

 Unlike other available lemon law mediation programs, the NYSDRA-administered, Lemon Law Arbitration program is the only program that is managed under, and carries the force of, the New York State Attorney General’s Office.

-What is NYSDRA's role in the program?
+What is NYSDRA's role in program administration?

 NYSDRA has been the program administrator since November of 1996.
 NYSDRA administers the Lemon Law program on behalf of the New York State Attorney General's Office.
 NYSDRA is a neutral 3rd party in the program and assigns a local Community Dispute Resolution Center (CDRC) to each Lemon Law case.

-The most important difference between the New York State Attorney General Lemon Law Arbitration program is that decisions rendered under the Attorney General’s Lemon Law Arbitration program are legally binding and enforceable.
+The most important difference between the New York State Attorney General's Lemon Law Arbitration program is that decisions rendered under the Attorney General’s Lemon Law Arbitration program are legally binding and enforceable.
 Decisions secured under other programs are not legally binding.

 What does the Lemon Law Cover?